 A database instance is a hosted version of a database.
 For instance, the Career Karma blog has a database instance that stores all of our posts, such as this article.
 Database instances can change over time as their contents change, whereas database schemas usually remain the same.

 With that said, a database schema may be updated as new features are requested for a software project.
 Making changes to a schema typically involves the work of both developers and database administrators.
 Developers will produce the requirements for a change to a database, and database administrators will implement those changes.

 Why Are Database Schemas Important?

 Database schemas are important because they help developers visualize how a database should be structured.
-Although a project may only use a few tables and fields, having a schema gives developers a clear point of reference about what tables and fields a project contains.
+A project may only use a few tables and fields.
+Still, having a schema gives developers a clear point of reference about what tables and fields a project contains.
 When a developer has a question, they can point to the schema.

 That’s not the only reason schemas are important.
 Developers and database administrators rely on schemas to make sure that a database is planned out well before implementation.